Search: Go

 1 NNii uses vaccine trade names only for clarity in our presentation of immunization recommendations.
 NNii does not recommend specific vaccine brands over others.

-People nine years of age or older should receive one dose of influenza vaccine each year.
+When indicated, people nine years old or older should receive one dose of influenza vaccine each year.
 Ideally, people should receive their influenza vaccine from the beginning of October through November each year, prior to the influenza season, which generally peaks during late December through early March.
 However, vaccination later in the season is considered worthwhile.

-Each year, the influenza vaccine contains three virus strains, representing the influenza viruses thought to be the most likely to circulate in the United States in the upcoming winter.
+Each year, the influenza vaccine contains three virus strains, representing the influenza viruses likely to circulate in the United States in the upcoming winter.

 When the match between the virus strains in the vaccine and the circulating viruses is close, the vaccine prevents illness in up to 90% of healthy adults under the age of 65.
 Among elderly people, the vaccine is about 30-70% effective in preventing disease, but it is 50-60% effective in preventing hospitalization and 80% effective in preventing influenza-related death in the elderly.